jagannath-sahoo/ota-update/Codes/ESP32_MQTT_SDCARD/ReadMe.txt

        on specific topic (which our ESP32 will be listening), and based on the received payloads our ESP32 will react accordingly.

-    3: Paloads from the MQTT will be written to the file in the SD card.
+    3: Payloads from the MQTT will be written to the file in the SD card.